 The Second Chance programme enables learners to write supplementary exams for a maximum of two subjects in order to meet the pass requirements of the NSC examinations.

-These exams are written after learners have received a total of 12 hours of face-to-face classes to give them the best chance of passing.
+These exams are typically written in February or March after learners have received a total of 12 hours of face-to-face classes to give them the best chance of passing.

-When it comes to supplementary exams, you cannot return to your school to reattend classes.
+When it comes to supplementary exams with either of these two scenarios, you cannot return to your school to obtain the classes.
 Instead, you’ll have the option of attending classes at a community college or a private learning institution.

-Whether you’re undergoing the Second Chance programme or if you’re simply doing a rewrite to improve your marks, you can also prepare for your supplementary exams by using online courses from Matric Works, which forms part of South Africa’s leading provider of Adult Education and Training (AET) provider Media Works.
+Alternatively, you can also prepare for your supplementary exams using online courses from Matric Works, which forms part of South Africa’s leading provider of Adult Education and Training (AET) provider Media Works.

-Matric Works provides all the information required to pass matric, using the same curriculum as a school would use, but in an e-learning format that has achieved an exceptional pass rate among learners of all ages.
+Matric Works provides all the information required to pass matric, using the same curriculum as a school would, but in an e-learning format that has achieved an exceptional pass rate among our learners of all ages.

 Going the adult route

-But in every respect, the ASC is a matric qualification that is recognised by employers.
-It can also grant you entry to tertiary education as long as you have the necessary qualifying symbols.
+But in every respect, the ASC is a matric qualification that is recognised by employers while it can also grant you entry to tertiary education as long as you have the necessary qualifying symbols.

 These courses are designed with the adult learner in mind and offer flexibility when it comes to learning at one’s own pace, in one’s own time.